ccutrer/waterfurnace_aurora/README.md

 ```

 Once connected, status updates such as current temperature, set point, and a
-plethora of other diagnostic information, will be published to MQTT regularly.
+plethora of other diagnostic information will be published to MQTT regularly.
 Several properties such as set point and current mode can also be written
 back to the ABC via MQTT.